Safari

 lost track of the number of safaris I've led to just

-Yellowstone and the Tetons, but several hundred at least.
-I mention this because experience in the park is vital to a
+Yellowstone, but several hundred at least.
+Experience in the park is vital to a

 |